RedddFoxxyy/SARAS/README.md

 # SARAS
 The above game is developed by Group SARAS from D4B consisting of Suyog, Aryamaan and Rutuj.
 Saras is an interactive maze game written using SDL library in C programming language.
+You can find the actual code in library.c file and the command script to compile the code in CmakeLists.txt file.

 ## Compilation:-
 ## Download and install msys2 64bit